HoodTechVision/AltiView_AddIns/README.md

 # AltiView_AddIns
-Required code for building or hosting add-ins designed for AltiView
+Includes required code for building or hosting the AltiView add-in pipeline.